 If we set aside the 4-6 verses in Proverbs that we are already debating, and look at the other places sebet is translated “rod,” it turns out 4 of them are clearly literal, 22 of them are symbolic/poetic, and about 3 are nebulous.

 Think about that for a moment.
-It means that when the word sebet is used in scripture, it is intended to be understood symbolically AT LEAST 85% of the time!
+That means that when the word sebet is used in scripture, it is intended to be understood symbolically AT LEAST 85% of the time!
 Furthermore, of the four places it seems to be literal, (Ex.
 21:20, Lev 27:32, Is.
 10:15, Is.
 28:27), NONE of them are found in books that are exclusively Wisdom Literature or Poetry.

 It is also very important to note that in the one other place sebet is used in Proverbs, it is clearly symbolic: